Can VLMs Detect and Localize Fine-Grained AI-Edited Images?: Dataset Construction and Training

 \subsection{Construction Pipeline}

-To build a comprehensive dataset, we use the widely used COCO dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, randomly sampling 20 images from each category ($20\times80=1600$ images in total) to serve as our base.
-Then we apply four image editing models to edit images, \Cref{tab:dataset_counts} presents the pipline and dataset statistics.
+\mypara{Original Image Datasets} To build a comprehensive dataset, we start from the widely used COCO dataset~\cite{DBLP:conf/eccv/LinMBHPRDZ14}, randomly sampling 20 images from each category ($1,600$ images in total) as our base.
+To further increase scene diversity, we additionally sample $3,000$ high-resolution scene images from ADE20K~\cite{zhou2017scene} and $3,000$ face images from the high-resolution Flickr-Faces-HQ (FFHQ) dataset~\cite{10.1109/TPAMI.2020.2970919}, which allows us to specifically model fine-grained facial expression edits.
+The overall data generation pipeline and the resulting dataset statistics are summarized in \Cref{tab:dataset_counts}.

 \mypara{Editing Instruction Creation} These image editing models operate via natural language instructions.
 Manually writing these instructions is both time-consuming and labor-intensive, so we use the pretrained VLM GPT4o-2024-11-20 (temperature set to 1) to generate them automatically.
-First, we apply a unified task template (refer to~\Cref{sec:creation_template}) to produce initial editing prompts for 1 600 original images.
-Analysis shows that many target objects to be added or used to replace existing ones are repeated, for example ``potted plant'' appears 58 times (We refer to this subset as the Easy version).
-To reduce redundancy, we implement a target-object cache: if a newly generated instruction’s target object is already in the cache, we append the prompt ``Important: Please do NOT use the following object: [object]'' and prompt GPT4o to regenerate the instruction.
+First, we apply a unified task template (refer to~\Cref{sec:creation_template}) to produce initial editing prompts for all original images.
+Analysis shows that many target objects to be added or used to replace existing ones are repeated.
+We refer to this initial collection as the \textbf{Unfiltered (UF)} split.
+To reduce redundancy, we implement a target-object cache: if a newly generated instruction's target object is already in the cache, we append the prompt ``Important: Please do NOT use the following object: [object]'' and query GPT4o to regenerate the instruction.
 If the same object still recurs after three attempts, we discard this instruction.
-The remaining instructions and images form the Hard version, in which every target object is unique.
+The remaining instructions and images constitute the \textbf{Unique (UQ)} split, in which every target object appears only once. \Cref{sec:target} presents the statistics of the target objects.